varkenvarken/Snap/documentation/Snap-User-Manual.md

 When you make copies of an object the snap-point definitions are copied too, so a typical workflow will involve copying and then snapping an object to another object multiple times.

-The tools to snap objects together are located in the Snap\! panel in the 3d-view and an example is shown in the image on the right.
+The tools to snap objects together are located in the Snap! panel in the 3d-view and an example is shown in the image on the right.
 The layout of this panel is updated automatically to reflect the number of snap-points defined on an object.

-The point definition options are explained in detail in the section [Snap\!
+The point definition options are explained in detail in the section [Snap!
 Panel](#snap!-panel)

 # Options reference

 Both workflows described earlier come with operators and options in their own panels.

-When you are working with a collection of assets that has been configured with snap-points you will use the Snap\! panel to snap, flip and rotate assets.
+When you are working with a collection of assets that has been configured with snap-points you will use the Snap! panel to snap, flip and rotate assets.
 This panel will be visible if the active object has snap-points defined.

 The Point definitions panels are closed by default and can be used to add and configure snap-points on the active object.

 ## Snap!
 Panel

-The Snap\! panel will show the operations you can perform on the active object if this object is configured to have snap-points.
+The Snap! panel will show the operations you can perform on the active object if this object is configured to have snap-points.

 ![](images/image2.png)